AdaptivMCP/AdaptivMCP/README.md

 2. `list_repository_tree` helps browse the repository layout.
 Pass `path_prefix` to focus on a subdirectory when the top-level tree is large.
 3. Fetch live file contents with `get_file_contents` or `fetch_files` to have numbered lines for planning diffs.
 4. For tiny lint/doc fixes, call `update_file_and_open_pr` with the new file body to commit and open a PR in one shot without cloning.
 Use `update_files_and_open_pr` when multiple files change.
-5. Build and apply patches in whatever way you prefer; `apply_patch_and_open_pr` is available when you want a single round-trip and optional test run.
+5. Build and apply patches however you like, but prefer direct file update tools to avoid patch formatting pitfalls.
 6. Include any relevant test output or truncation notices in your report if they help downstream users.

 Once connected, the client should expose tools such as: